Historic Edinburgh graveyards

 New Calton Burial Ground lies only half a mile away.
 Don’t be fooled by its name, however – the first burial here was in 1817.
 It contains the remains of many notable people, including author Robert Louis Stevenson.
+There is a three-story watch tower, built in the early 1800s to keep watch for body-snatchers, who would steal newly buried bodies from the graveyard to sell for anatomical study.
 This graveyard also offers picturesque views across to Arthur’s Seat, making it a magnificent place to wander.

 A wonderful burial ground to explore is Greyfriars Kirkyard.
 Some gravestones still exist from its opening in 1580.
 At the south end of the site you can get up close to some of the most interesting stones, some showing the most exquisite carving.

-Many visitors looking for places to visit in Edinburgh come because of Greyfriar’s Bobby.
-In the 1800s, the legend goes that this little dog slept on his master’s grave for 13 years.
-A statue and specially commissioned gravestone commemorates his loyalty.
+Many visitors come because of Greyfriars Bobby.
+In the 1800s, the legend goes that this little dog slept on his master’s grave for 14 years.
+A statue just outside the kirkyard and a specially commissioned gravestone near the entrance, commemorate his loyalty.

-Finally, an historic grave that you may not have thought to visit sits within the walls of Edinburgh Castle.
+Finally, a historic grave that you may not have thought to visit sits within the walls of Edinburgh Castle.
 Since 1840, a dog cemetery for VIPs (Very Important Puppies of course!) has been hidden in a corner of the castle grounds.
 Although you can only view it from above, dogs such as regimental mascots or honoured dogs belonging to high-ranking soldiers were buried honourably here.
-This is only one of two such cemeteries in the whole of Scotland.
+Moreover, this is only one of two such cemeteries in the whole of Scotland.

 Edinburgh graveyards like Old Calton Burial Ground and Greyfriars Kirk are a great way to learn about the city’s past.
-Best of all, they are located within walking distance to each other.
-It’s a great way to spend the day as you never know what you might learn next!
+Best of all, they are located within walking distance of each other.
+Parliament House Hotel is a perfect base from which to explore these old Edinburgh graveyards.
+So, book your stay with us today and take advantage of our excellent city location.